The Six Stages of Health Mastery

 The Six Stages of Health Mastery in Real Life

-So we can apply this sequence to a lot of things that we are learning.
-So if you’re learning a new skill, or if you’re going to the gym, even if you are doing something as simple as just trying to drink more water each day, it takes some time to get to the point where you have mastered this skill or this task.
+We can apply this sequence to many things that we are learning.
+For example, if you’re learning a new skill, going to the gym, or even trying to drink more water each day, it takes some time to master this skill or task.

-So with this knowledge and understanding, you can say, okay, after six weeks I haven’t mastered this task of packing my lunch or going to the gym or drinking water regularly.
-I need to do this, repeat it more, learn how to troubleshoot, how to incorporate it into my life, on a regular and day-to-day basis before I can say, okay, I have mastered this and it is part of my identity.
+With this knowledge and understanding, you can say, “Okay, after six weeks, I haven’t mastered the task of packing my lunch, going to the gym, or drinking water regularly.”
+I need to do this, repeat it more, learn how to troubleshoot, and incorporate it into my life on a regular and day-to-day basis before I can say, “Okay, I have mastered this, and it is part of my identity.”

 I’d like to hear about the kinds of health goals that you have mastered in the past and also what kinds of things you would like to master in the future.
 What kinds of obstacles have you overcome, or what kinds of obstacles are you currently facing with the health goals that you’re working on?